bia-pain-bache/BPB-Worker-Panel/docs/en/docs/faq.md

 ??? question "Why is my Ping test so high?"
     Never use `https://1.1.1.1/dns-query` or any Cloudflare related DNS for remote DNS, as it increases ping.

-??? question "I extracted and used a Proxy IP regarding tutorials, why sites still won't open!"
+??? question "I extracted and used a Proxy IP regarding tutorials, why some sites or applications like X still won't work!"
     There are many public IPs and some of them might be unstable.
 You need to test to find a good one.

 ??? question "It worked when I set a proxy IP, but now it's not working!"